WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 as a special request, where optional data associated with the event that triggered attribution is stored in a query parameter.

-- `data`: an integer label used for the trigger, limited to 3 bits.
+- `trigger-data`: an integer label used for the trigger, limited to 3 bits.
 - `priority`: a signed 64-bit integer representing the priority of this trigger compared to other triggers for the same source.

 When the special redirect is detected, the browser will schedule an attribution